SankalpBadoni/EmployWise-Task/README.md

 A modern React application for managing employee data with a beautiful UI, animations, and complete CRUD operations.

+## Live Demo

+View the live application at: [https://employ-wise-task.vercel.app/]

+You can use the demo credentials below to log in.

 ## Features

 - User authentication with token-based login